SKB231/SKB231/README.md

 ### Who am I really? 🔍❓
   - I love to code, because of the things we can create with it.
   - Along with this I love to learn things I find challenging, like probability!
   - Ocassionally I also make games in UE4 for fun.
-I also help [INFIMA Games] with some features in their Low Poly Shooter Pack for UE4.
+I also help [INFIMA Games](https://twitter.com/InfimaGames) with some features in their Low Poly Shooter Pack for UE4.

 - 😄 Pronouns: He/Him/His
-- 📫 How to reach me: [email], [Likedin].
+- 📫 How to reach me: [email](sbhat97@gatech.edu), [Likedin](www.linkedin.com/in/krishna231).
 - 🌱 I’m currently interested in learning Google Cloud ☁

 <!--